 Can we be there?

-As we flip the calendar to June, let us remember that mental health must remain a focus for all Native communities.
+Let us remember that mental health must remain a focus for all Native communities.
 Historical trauma has deeply impacted the health of far too many.
 Moreover, COVID-19 has increased the need for our attention for those suffering from mental illnesses such as depression, anxiety, and suicidal thoughts.
 This is a fight to heal a people.
 Remember that they often feel alone.
 Let's truly be there.

 Native Hope supports the efforts of those fighting to improve Indian Country.